 Show/Hide Table Data

-Progress for reaching this target is ahead of schedule.
-In order to meet the 2035 target, an average of 200 acres of Connecticut land and 150 acres of New York land needs to be protected each year.
-Since 2015, an average of 505 Connecticut acres and 131 New York acres were protected each year.
+Progress for reaching this target is ahead of schedule for New York and meeting goal for Connecticut.
+In 2022, Connecticut met their 4,000-acre target as 4,292.5 acres has been protected since 2015.
+In order to meet the 2035 target, an average of 160 acres of New York land needs to be protected each year (through acquisitions or easements) from 2015-2034.
+Since 2015, an average of 482.74 Connecticut acres and 119.36 New York acres have been protected each year.

-Since 2014, over 3,000 acres in the Long Island Sound coastal boundary have been protected.
-As of 2018, the Long Island Sound Study was 48 percent towards its 2035 land conservation goal (using 2014 as a baseline).
+Since 2006, more than 8,100 acres have been protected.
+More than 4,600 acres in the Long Island Sound coastal boundary have been protected since the ecosystem target was introduced in 2015.
+As of 2023, the Long Island Sound Study was 77.5 percent towards its 2035 land conservation target.

 Conservation of new land around Long Island Sound is limited to the number of remaining open space properties available for purchase and the high cost of purchasing land in the Long Island Sound watershed.

 Tracking land protection is dependent on the reporting of our land protection partners.
 While the State’s purchase land for protection and these can be easily tracked, it is also important to reach out to NGO land protection groups that acquire and purchase the development rights to properties within the Long Island Sound coastal watershed.

 New York State Department of Environmental Conservation (NYSDEC), Connecticut Department of Energy and Environmental Protection (CT DEEP), land protection organizations, and other partners track land purchases and agreements within the Long Island Sound coastal watershed.